galadd/nim-sqlite3-wal/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![Stability: experimental](https://img.shields.io/badge/stability-experimental-orange.svg)

 A low-level Nim wrapper for the [SQLite](https://www.sqlite.org/).
 Builds and exposes the raw C API of SQLite 3.
+This is a fork of [nim-sqlite3-abi](https://github.com/arnetheduck/nim-sqlite3-abi) that exposes the raw API for the Write-Ahead Log (WAL) implementation

 ## Usage